epics-containers/ibek/docs/explanations/entities.rst

 generic IOCs and IOC instances.
 See
 `Generic IOCs and instances <https://epics-containers.github.io/main/explanations/introduction.html#generic-iocs-and-instances>`_.

-TODO: this document should also reference the classes in the code that implement these concepts: (But at present Definition == class Entity and Entity == class Entity and there is no class to represent Containers as groups of Modules as yet)
+TODO: there are no classes in the code to represent Containers as groups of Modules as yet.
+(so presently ioc_schema, build_ioc only take a single support module definition file)

 Modules
 -------